Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 The Makalu Sherpani Col Pass trek is, without a doubt, one of Nepal's most difficult and technical treks.
 It is a long journey that often lasts more than 20 days, traversing three high passes that are above 5000 meters.
 The trail runs through isolation, shifting terrain, and high-altitude passes with limited hiking amenities.

 Altitude sickness is a serious issue that can be fatal during this journey if not addressed properly.
 If you encounter any early warning symptoms of altitude sickness, seek aid from your journey companions and guide as soon as possible.
-In addition, to remain safe, purchase travel insurance that includes high-altitude experiences.
-It will help a lot when you need to be rescued from the mountain.

 Unlike major trekking trails, the services available along the route are extremely rudimentary, with only a few lodges and tea shops.
 Following Tashigaon, there is no tea house or settlement where one can stay or eat.
 As a result, you should bring enough food and drink for the trail.